ThomasKimble/ThomasKimble.github.io/_projects-cs/mobility_and_friendship.md

 {% include project_data/friendship/regression_model.html %}

 We can see that with this simple regression model, the results already look pretty promising!
-In fact **in 35% of the cases, we were able to determine with an error of less than 1 friends, the number of friends that a user has gained or lost**.
+In fact **in 25% of the cases, we were able to determine the number of friends that a user had gained or lost**.
+We also get a prediction accuracy of **46%** with an error of one friend, and **54%** for an error of two friends.

 Now what if we only use the the check-ins of the users in the testing set to determine to which user in the training set they are the most similar to?